Rooted in Community

 A Problem Solver and Consensus Builder

-For the last few years, Lesli has served as Chief of Staff to Loyola University’s first woman president, where she played an instrumental role in getting the university back on solid financial footing.
+Before running for City Council, Lesli served as Chief of Staff to Loyola University’s first woman president, where she played an instrumental role in getting the university back on solid financial footing.
 And when COVID hit, President Tetlow asked her to lead Loyola’s COVID response.
 Lesli wrote Loyola’s COVID policies, listened to everyone in the Loyola community, and protected the safety of Loyola students, professors, and staff.
 Her proven success in these experiences will be essential as this City Council seeks to balance its Covid-hit budget and lead us safely through the pandemic.

 A Servant Leader